Space

 The term space weather refers to violent transfers of matter and energy from the Sun

 to the Earth.
+THese are called solar storms.
 This web site will tell you all about this important, and costly,

 problem and what we can do about it.